-Dr. Bruce Leslie, Chancellor Emeritus of The Alamo Colleges District, retired October 1, 2018, concluding a 42-year career as a senior executive in community college systems.
-As Chancellor, of the Alamo Colleges District, he led five independently accredited colleges, 5 regional centers, a $1 billion budget, 6,000 employees and a student enrollment of over 65,000 credit and another 25,000 continuing education, distance learning and workforce students each semester.
+Dr. Bruce Leslie, Navy veteran and Chancellor Emeritus of The Alamo Colleges District, retired October 1, 2018, concluding a 42-year career as a senior executive in community college systems.
+As Chancellor, of the Alamo Colleges District, he led five individually accredited colleges of various sizes, 5 regional centers, a $1 billion budget, 6,000 employees and a student enrollment of over 65,000 credit and another 25,000 continuing education, distance learning and workforce students each semester.
 As a result of his leadership, the Alamo Colleges District received numerous state and national awards, most noteworthy, the 2018 National Malcolm Baldrige Quality Award for Performance Excellence; the only community college system to ever receive this Presidential level award.
 Concurrently, The Aspen Institute named Alamo Colleges-Palo Alto College among the top ten community colleges in the nation with the Rising Star Award, and NICHE recognized Alamo Colleges-Northwest Vista College as best in Texas, 6th in the nation.
 The District also received several Texas Star Awards; a record four National Bellwether Awards, several sustainability and state and national operational and fiscal performance awards, including four Texas Awards for Performance Excellence and recognition as a National Achieving the Dream Leader College.
 As a further result of Leslie’s leadership, the Alamo Colleges District was awarded the 2020 Leah Meyer Austin Award, Achieving the Dream’s highest honor.
 Recently, The Aspen Institute awarded Alamo Colleges – San Antonio College, as the recipient of the Aspen Prize for Community College Excellence; acknowledging SAC as the best community college in the nation.
 The Alamo Colleges District is the only community college system to have more than one of its colleges recognized.
 A significant outcome of these achievements has been two gifts by McKenzie Scott of $20 million to Palo Alto and $15 million to San Antonio College respectively.